These are some of the most popular and most interesting things to do in Santa Barbara.

 State Street, Santa Barbara's main street is also its busiest shopping area.
 Shops are not as high-budget as they once were, but they're all nice, and a few are locally owned, selling unique merchandise.

 Red Tile Walking Tour

-The thing you'll see in every picture of Santa Barbara are the red-tiled roofs.
+The thing you'll see in every picture of Santa Barbara is the red-tiled roofs.
 They've been a feature of the town since the early days when the Spanish first arrived.

 Channel Islands National Park

-Just offshore and beautifully unspoiled, these islands which have never been part of the mainland are California's version of the Galapagos.
+Just offshore and beautifully unspoiled, the Channel Islands which have never been part of the mainland are California's version of the Galapagos.
 You have to take a boat trip to get there, and it will take most of a day.

-Maybe I'm the only one who thinks this would be fun to do, but I've always been fascinated with people whacking balls around with mallets while riding a horse.
+It's fascinating to watch people whacking balls around with mallets while riding a horse.
 Santa Barbara is one of the few places in California where you can watch them do it.

 Polo season runs from April through October, and anyone can watch at the Santa Barbara Polo and Racquet Club.